kevbrain/apicastsix/examples/rh-sso/README.md

 1. Self-managed deployment type and OAuth authentication method should be selected
 2. *OAuth Authorization Endpoint* should be left blank as this is already defined by the Red Hat Single Sign-On settings.
 3. Set the *Public Base URL* in the Production section of the Integration page to the gateway host e.g `http://localhost:8080`
-4. An application created in 3scale configured with its **Redirect URL** to point to Postman (if that's what you're using as your client), e.g `https://www.getpostman.com/oauth2/callback`
+4. An application created in 3scale configured with its **Redirect URL** to point to your client, e.g for Postman this would be `https://www.getpostman.com/oauth2/callback`

-Once you have Integrated your API as above (and you're not using APIcast for client registrations) you can run APIcast with Red Hat Single Sign-On and OpenID Connect support as follows, e.g if running APIcast self-managed
+Once you have Integrated your API as above, and you're not using APIcast for client registrations, you can run APIcast with Red Hat Single Sign-On and OpenID Connect support as follows, e.g if running APIcast self-managed

 `RHSSO_ENDPOINT=https://{your-rh-sso-host}:{port}/auth/realms/{your-realm} THREESCALE_PORTAL_ENDPOINT=https://{3scale-access_token}@{3scale-domain}-admin.3scale.net bin/apicast`